How Mushrooms Became Magic

 These kinds of horizontal gene transfers, where genes shortcut the usual passage from parent to offspring and instead move directly between individuals, are rare in animals, but common among bacteria.
 They happen in fungi, too.
 In the last decade, Slot has found a couple of cases where different fungi have exchanged clusters of genes that allow the recipients to produce toxins and assimilate nutrients.
 Could a similar mobile cluster bestow the ability to make psilocybin?

 To find out, Slot’s team first had to discover the genes responsible for making the drug.
-His student Hannah Reynolds searched for genes that were present in various hallucinogenic mushrooms, but not in their closest non-trippy relatives.
-A cluster of five of genes fit the bill, and they seem to produce all the enzymes necessary to make psilocybin from its chemical predecessors.
+His postdoc Hannah Reynolds searched for genes that were present in various hallucinogenic mushrooms, but not in their closest non-trippy relatives.
+A cluster of five genes fit the bill, and they seem to produce all the enzymes necessary to make psilocybin from its chemical predecessors.

 After mapping the presence of these five genes in the fungal family tree, Slot’s team confirmed that they most likely spread by jumping around as a unit.
 That’s why they’re in the same order relative to each other across the various hallucinogenic mushrooms.